JanetAudu1/AI-Budgeting-Assistant/README.md

    ```
    docker build -t ai-budgeting-assistant .
    ```
 4a.
-Note: For the purpose of the workshop, we have provided you an openai key, so you can skip step 4b and step 4c
+Note: For the purpose of the workshop, we have provided you an openai key, so you can skip step 4b and step 4c.
+If running this outside of the workshop please do not skip 4b and 4c.

 4b.
 Get OpenAI API key from https://platform.openai.com/docs/quickstart